tikv/deep-dive-tikv/src/rpc/grpc.md

 # gRPC

-Sitting on top of HTTP/2 and protobuf gRPC provides a high performance RPC framework.
+Sitting on top of HTTP/2 and protocol buffers, gRPC provides a high-performance remote procedure call (RPC) framework.
 It supports features such as bi-directional streaming and authentication.

 gRPC is also part of the [CNCF](https://www.cncf.io/projects/).
 It is commonly used in applications like Kubernetes or TiKV.